Nethereum/Nethereum/README.md

 ###Nuget RC1

-Here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages.
+Here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages apart from IPC which is windows specific.

 | Package       | Nuget         |
 | ------------- |:-------------:|